juxor/afaq/markdown/secI1.md

 **away** from equilibrium.
 This can be generalised for all markets, with the profit seeking activities of some businesses frustrating the plans of others.
-Ultimately, the implication that all entrepreneurial activity is stabilising, virtuous arbitrage that removes disequilibria is unconvincing as the suggestion that the misinformation conveyed by disequilibrium prices can cause very substantial macroeconomic distortions for only one good (credit).
+Ultimately, the implication that all entrepreneurial activity is stabilising, virtuous arbitrage that removes disequilibria is as unconvincing as is the suggestion that the misinformation conveyed by disequilibrium prices can cause very substantial macroeconomic distortions for only one good (credit).
 Surely, the argument as regards interest rates can apply to other disequilibrium